yutish3/stopwatch-cpu/README.md

+NOTE:- tutorial on how to run it https://youtu.be/hrkOFzFD770

 the projects go from most basic project to a stopwatch with memory , clock cycle and finite state machine

 how the different projects are connected